Tichkematse: Life as Smithsonian Employee

 Frank Hamilton, another anthropologist at the Smithsonian, invited Tichkemtase on an anthropological collection work.
 Together with other members of the Smithsonian, they journey through the Grand Canon Region of the United States and collected artifacts from the Zuni, Hopi, and Coconino Native communities.

 While working at the Smithsonian, Tichkemtase highlighted one aspect of Indian culture that was not well known at the time: Indian art.
 As an Indian artist, Tichkemtase created many murals of Indian life depicting Indians in hunting, militaristic endeavors, and day-to-day life.

 Return to Tribe

 In 1881, Tichkemtase returned to his Cheyenne community.
 Nonetheless, Tichkemtase did not halt his work for the Smithsonian.
 He continued to send biological specimens of birds and more art pieces depicting Indian dance, buffalo hunts, and battles between Indian groups.

-Later, he worked as an Indian Scout for the US army and married another Cheyenne woman in 1890.
-He passed away in November 1932 at 76 years old.
+Later, he worked as an Indian scout for the US army and married another Cheyenne woman in 1890.
+He died in November 1932 at 76 years old.